soofstad/react-oauth2-pkce/README.md

 - Pre- and Post login callbacks
 - Silently refreshes short lived access tokens in the background
 - Decodes JWT's
+- A total of ~440 lines of code, easy for anyone to audit.

 ## Example